Francesco-Ranieri/music-genre-classification/docs/index.rst

-.. ml-boilerplate documentation master file, created by sphinx-quickstart.
+.. music-genre-classification documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ml-boilerplate documentation!
+music-genre-classification documentation!
 ==============================================

 Contents: